Bloodlines - Preview

-Abbi reached her hand up to touch the diamond earring as she glanced to her bracelet.
+Abbi reached her hand up to touch the diamond earring as she glanced at her bracelet.
 “What do you mean?”

 “Well, my dad was super into ancient writings and I recognize that writing.”

-Abbi looked to the bracelet to the odd numbers.
+Abbi looked to the bracelet at the odd numbers.
 “What is it?”

 “I think it says, ‘October 18, 2018.”

 Abbi gasped and clutched her hand around the bracelet.

 “Maybe it was Jack.
 You know he’s sweet like that and he’s sweet on you.”